YeisonValero0o141/snake/README.md

         sudo pip3 -h install pygame

 Run Game:
-    In ubuntu and deireved one.
+    In ubuntu and derived ones.

     In python 2:
         python snake_game.py
     In python 3: